Cleaning up storm debris

 Check with your municipality or county to see if special drop-off sites have been set up or whether they recommend any disposal options.
 There may be agencies or organizations helping with the cleanup efforts that can assist you in arranging for disposal.

-EPA Region 5 (which includes Wisconsin) has created a map of potential recycling and disposal location across the state.
+The U.S. EPA has created a map of potential recycling and disposal locations.

 Please note: The DNR does not have the funding to provide dumpsters or pay for hazardous waste collection sites.
 FEMA may be able to provide some financial assistance for debris cleanup.
-You can find contacts and links for federal disaster assistance on the Wisconsin Emergency Management website .
+You can find contacts and links for federal disaster assistance on the Wisconsin Emergency Management website [exit DNR].

 Disposing of hazardous waste materials from a household or farm

 Collect household hazardous materials listed above and take them to a household hazardous waste collection facility or a clean sweep collection event.
-For information about clean sweep locations visit the Department of Agriculture, Trade and Consumer Protection website.
+For information about clean sweep locations visit the Department of Agriculture, Trade and Consumer Protection website [exit DNR].
 Private waste services may be able to assist with this material.
 Otherwise, contact your local municipality for other options.

 Disposing of hazardous waste materials from a business